BobbyT432/TempleQuest/README.md

 To install SFML: https://www.youtube.com/watch?v=YfMQyOw1zik

 # NOTE
-- Collisions are not **enabled** in the game, they were scrapped last minute on the main island
-- Sounds were also scrapped last minute due to an error
+- Collisions and sound are disabled for performance reasons
 - The game will close if you die / win

 # ARTWORK